alyona1908/labs_kpp_2020/README.md

 	If user did guess - Show the message ‘Congratulation, you won!
 Your prize is: … $.
 Do you want to continue?’.
 	If user does not want to continue – show the message ‘Thank you for your participation.
 Your prize is: … $’ (Use alert) and ask if he wants to play again (use confirm).
 	If user does want to continue, make number range bigger at 5 as the previous one (for example [0; 5] -> [0; 10]), and two times bigger maximum prize (for example on 1-st attempt prize will be 200$, 2-nd attempt – 100$, 3-rd attempt – 50$).
 Prize must be added to the previous one and number of attempts should be set to 3 (user should have 3 attempts to guess a number for each numbers range)
 	Each time you ask user to enter a number you should show him a range of cells, how much attempts he has left, his total prize and possible prize on current attempt.
-See Figure 1: -->